-CM 1999 TBA (1-6:0:2-12) COOPERATIVE EDUCATION EXPERIENCE
+CM 1999 Cooperative Education Experience

+Semester Taught (1-6:0:2-12) General Ed Requirement: N/A

 This course provides an opportunity for students to apply knowledge and techniques learned in the classroom to actual job experience.
 Classroom instruction must precede the job experience or the student must be registered for courses at the same time the student is enrolled in the work experience.
-Prerequisites: Instructor approval required.

-CM 2010 F (5:3:6) FRAMING METHODS
+CM 2010 Framing Methods Semester Taught Fall (5:3:6) General Ed Requirement: N/A

-This course provides practical hands-on learning experiences in layout procedures and erection of floor, wall, ceiling, stairs and roof construction of a residential house.
-The course includes a study of the various kinds of insulations and their applications on project house.
+This course provides practical hands-on learning experiences in layout procedures and erection of floor, wall, ceiling, stairs, and roof construction of a residential house.
+The course includes a study of the various kinds of insulations and their applications on the project house.